 Self-pay means you can have fast access to our consultants and services without the need for private health insurance.
 Anyone can self-pay and you can avoid waiting lists.

 We offer a wide range of tests, treatments and surgical procedures which you can pay for when you need them.
 Please note, in most cases your consultant will invoice you separately for their services.

 We ask all patients to provide a credit or debit card on arrival.
 This will only be used if you have any outstanding charges, for extra items such as newspapers, telephone calls, catering for relatives or any take-home medicines or supplies.

 A detailed invoice outlining additional charges will be emailed to you shortly after your visit, or at a later date if there is an insurance shortfall.

-If you have agreed for your card details to be saved by the hospital, payment will be auto debited within 14 days, unless a query is raised relating to the fees.
+We require you to provide card details, these will be saved by the hospital and payment will be auto debited within 14 days, unless a query is raised relating to the fees.

 If you have a question regarding the charges made to your credit/debit card.
 Please contact our Credit Control Team on +44(0)3458500025.